roschaefer/WebsiteManagement/README.md

 ## Install

     git clone git://github.com/teamaker/WebsiteManagement.git
+    bundle install
     rake db:migrate
     rails server

-Now navigate to the admin interface (=> /admin) and log in with username "admin" and password "initial0".
+Now navigate to the admin interface (=> /admin) and log in as admin with email "admin@example.com" and password "initial0".

 Change your password!